Miloua91/mokhincode/src/pages/posts/artistrynest.md

 layout: ../../layouts/postsLayout.astro
 title: 'ArtistryNest: First project using a figma desgin'
 author: Miloua Mokhtar
-date: 01/27/2024
+date: 27/01/2024
-description: My personal experience usgin a figma design for the first time to build an e-commerce website.
+description: My personal experience using a figma design for the first time to build an e-commerce website.
+location: 1
 ---

 I started learning web dev a month after graduation.
 I chose Java, thinking it would open up more job opportunities on the corporate side (Given the job market is tough everywhere).
 However, a month later, a friend of mine convinced me that web development could offer even more opportunities.